-Trial (NCT) Study Design & Follow-Up Population, N Arms & Dosing Regimen Inclusion / Exclusion Criteria Key Outcomes [Timepoint] cycles 2 and beyond, the could continue as long as the to a specified state of drug was administered for 10 days followed by a 2-week regimen remains unchanged disease progression drug-free period.
-Exclusion: - Score of 3 or less on All patients completing six ALSFRS-R items for dyspnea, cycles were offered open- orthopnea, or respiratory label extension for an insufficiency additional six cycles, up to - History of spinal surgery cycle 12. after the onset of ALS - Creatine clearance 50 mL/min or less - Riluzole after the start of the observation period was prohibited MCI186-19 Open-Label Extension trial of Adults with Arm I: E-E (edaravone in Inclusion: Outcomes [up to cycle Extension Trial Phase III DB RCT (MCI186-19) definite or phase III, edaravone in - Adults aged 20-75 with 12] probable ALS of extension) definite or probable ALS with - Change in ALSFRS-R Writing Group.
-All patients who completed grade 1 or 2 a duration of disease from total score ALS.
+Trial (NCT) Study Design & Follow-Up Population, N Arms & Dosing Regimen Inclusion / Exclusion Criteria Key Outcomes [Timepoint] days followed by a 2-week drug-free period.
+All patients completing six cycles were offered openlabel extension for an additional six cycles, the onset of ALS - Creatine clearance 50 mL/min or less - Riluzole after the start of the observation period was prohibited MCI186-19 Extension Trial Writing Group.
+ALS.
 2017.
-63 cycle 6 of the main phase III severity Arm II: P-E (placebo in the first ALS symptoms ≤ 2 - Change in % FVC trial were offered open-label phase III, edaravone in years - Change in modified NCT01492686 extension treatment for an N=123 extension) - Grade 1 or 2 in ALS Severity Norris scale score additional six cycles (up to Score - Time to death or cycle 12) - Change in ALSFRS-R score specified state of during the 12-week pre- disease progression observation period before (disability of study drug administration of independent -1 to -4 points ambulation, loss of - Scores ≥ 2 points on all upper-limb function, items of the ALSFRS-R (score tracheotomy, use of of 4 required for each of the respirator, use of tube three items in dyspnea, feeding, and loss of orthopnea, and respiratory useful speech) insufficiency in respiration - %FVC ≥ 80%
+NCT01492686 up to cycle 12.
+Open-Label Extension trial of Phase III DB RCT (MCI186-19) All patients who completed cycle 6 of the main phase III trial were offered openlabel extension treatment for an additional six cycles (up to cycle 12) Adults with definite or probable ALS of grade 1 or 2 severity N=123 Arm I: E-E (edaravone in phase III, edaravone in extension) Arm II: P-E (placebo in phase III, edaravone in extension) Inclusion: - Adults aged 20-75 with definite or probable ALS with a duration of disease from the first ALS symptoms ≤ 2 years - Grade 1 or 2 in ALS Severity Score - Change in ALSFRS-R score during the 12-week preobservation period before study drug administration of -1 to -4 points - Scores ≥ 2 points on all items of the ALSFRS-R (score of 4 required for each of the three items in dyspnea, orthopnea, and respiratory insufficiency in respiration - %FVC ≥ 80% Exclusion: - Reduced respiratory function and complaints of dyspnea - Renal dysfunction with creatinine clearance of 50 ml/min Outcomes [up to cycle 12] - Change in ALSFRS-R total score - Change in % FVC - Change in modified Norris scale score - Time to death or specified state of disease progression (disability of independent ambulation, loss of upper-limb function, tracheotomy, use of respirator, use of tube feeding, and loss of useful speech)